 First Step: Safety

 It’s natural to want to give a good cleaning to a chandelier coated with an amalgam of grease and dust.
-Before touching the fixture, however, assess its condition.
+Before touching an antique lighting fixture, however, assess its condition.
 Does it still have the original wiring?
 If so, it should be professionally rewired before any other steps are taken.

 Chris Jones of Historic Houseparts, a dealer in architectural salvage and reproductions, concurs: “For anything more than a single wire and socket, I would recommend sending it to a professional.”